microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 - `Complete()` - Returns `$True` (Pass) or `$False` (Fail) to the rule record.
 If the assertion failed, any reasons are automatically added to the rule record.
 To read the result without adding reason to the rule record use the `Result` property.
 - `Ignore()` - Ignores the result.
 Nothing future is returned and any reasons are cleared.
 Use this method when implementing custom handling.

-Use of `Complete()` is optional, uncompleted results are automatically completed after the rule has executed.
+Use of `Complete` is optional, uncompleted results are automatically completed after the rule has executed.
 Uncompleted results may return reasons out of sequence.

+Using these advanced methods is not supported in rule script pre-conditions.

-In this example, `Complete()` is used to find the first field with an empty value.
+In this example, `Complete` is used to find the first field with an empty value.

 ```powershell
 Rule 'Assert.HasFieldValue' {